 RE and Philosophy and Ethics

 Religious Education is a thought provoking and challenging subject which is of value to all students at Burford School, now and in their future, as they encounter people from different cultural and religious backgrounds.
 It gives students an opportunity to think, inquire and reflect on different ideas, attitudes and beliefs.
 Study of the subject helps students to more fully understand themselves, their own existence and the world in which we live.

 Students in Year 9 are offered the chance to visit the Holocaust Exhibition at the Imperial War Museum in London.
 During this challenging, yet very beneficial day, students take part in a special classroom session run by members of the museum’s educational staff and a full guided tour of the exhibits.

 The department runs a number of house competitions.
-In Year 7, students take part in the ‘Happiness collage’ competition, in Year 8 they design celebration cards for a rites of passage and in Year 9 we focus on designing and making memorials for either the Holocaust or the genocide in Rwanda.
+In Year 7, students take part in the ‘Happiness Collage’ competition; in Year 8 they design celebration cards for a rite of passage and in Year 9 they focus on designing and making memorials for either the holocaust or the genocide in Rwanda.

-In Year 12, students attend a Philosophy and Ethics conference in Oxford to hear from renowned academics addressing such topics as sexual ethics, religious experience and the beginnings of the universe, for example.
+In Year 12, students attend a Philosophy and Ethics conference in Oxford to hear from renowned academics addressing such topics as sexual ethics, religious experience and the beginnings of the universe.

 Key Stage 3

 Religious Education is a compulsory subject at Key Stage 3 with one lesson a fortnight in Year 7 and one lesson per week in Years 8 & 9.
-In Year 7, students are introduced to philosophical thinking and study important founders of faith such as Jesus and the Buddha.
+In Year 7, students are introduced to philosophical thinking and some of the main world faiths.